YarboJanks/buffered.io/source/_drafts/oscp.markdown

 Quotes from these reviews include lines such as:

-> The truism “anything worth having doesn’t come easy” is one I have often remembered when on a particularly difficult path to a goal.
-Never have the words rung quite so true when applied to my quest for [the] OSCP certification.
+> The truism "anything worth having doesn't come easy" is one I have often remembered when on a particularly difficult path to a goal.
+Never have the words rung quite so true when applied to my quest for \[the\] OSCP certification.

 Others state:

-> The OSCP certification, in my opinion, proves that it’s holder is able to identify vulnerabilities, create and modify exploit code, exploit hosts, and successfully preform tasks on the compromised systems over various operating systems.
+> The OSCP certification, in my opinion, proves that it's holder is able to identify vulnerabilities, create and modify exploit code, exploit hosts, and successfully preform tasks on the compromised systems over various operating systems.

 I was becoming convinced that OSCP was something that I had to do, despite not ever doing any form of penetration testing in the past (other than fumbling around my own web applications).
-At this point I reached out to a local security professional, [Ashley D][ash_d] who is a seasoned Infosec dude and who has passed the exam himself, and bribed him with a free lunch to come and talk to me about his experience.
+At this point I reached out to a local security professional, [Ash D][ash_d] who is a seasoned Infosec guru, SANS mentor/teacher and who has passed the exam himself, and bribed him with a free lunch to come and talk to me about his experience.
 He turned out to be friendly, fun, informative and gave me just the confirmation I was looking for.
-Even if I failed miserably I'd already made a good friend out of the experience (a friend who later would keep encouraging me right through to the end [and beyond][ash_blog]).
+Even if I failed miserably I'd already made a good friend out of the experience (a friend who later would keep encouraging me right through to the end [and beyond][ash_blog], thanks Ash).

 OSCP requires you to spend a lot of time in a virtual lab practising the various techniques that you'll need to master to do well in the exam.
 While the learning material from Offensive Security is good (more on this later), the lab is what makes the whole thing **great**.
 This was the last key point for me.
 I wasn't just going to learn theory, I would actually learn to _do_ things and have to _demonstrate_ that in the exam to gain the certification.